skychil/kombol/README.md

 In time vendors will hopefully make this process cheaper and easier.

 I created a lovely keyboard, but it's not perfect.
-I would prefer one that was: full wireless, lighter weight, lower profile, had easily adjustable tent & tilt, matching wrist rests, and a number row.
+I would prefer one that was: full wireless, lighter weight, and lower profile, and had easily adjustable tent & tilt, matching wrist rests, and a number row.
 Something like a cross between a Kyria/Elora and a GergoPlex Heavy.

 </details>